C battery

-The C battery (C size battery or R14 battery) is a standard size of dry cell battery typically used in medium-drain applications such as toys, flashlight, and musical instruments.
+The C battery (C size battery or R14 battery) is a standard size of dry cell battery typically used in medium-drain applications such as toys, modern boomboxes, flashlights, and musical instruments.

 As of 2007, C batteries accounted for 4% of alkaline primary battery sales in the United States.
 In Switzerland as of 2008, C batteries totalled 5.4% of primary battery sales and 3.4% of secondary (rechargeable) battery sales.